estebandegetau/tidyINEGI/README.md

-# tidyINEGI
+# tidyinegi

-`tidyINEGI` is an open-source R package that allows users to programatically load analysis-ready [INEGI](https://www.inegi.org.mx/) data sets into R and in other formats (.dta, .xlsx).
+`tidyinegi` is an open-source R package that allows users to programatically load analysis-ready [INEGI](https://www.inegi.org.mx/) data sets into R and in other formats (.dta, .xlsx).

 Why tidy?
-While other packages such as [`importINEGI`](https://github.com/crenteriam/importinegi) and [`inegiR`](https://github.com/Eflores89/inegiR) provide similar functionality, `tidyINEGI` is built on top of the `tidyverse` and `tidyselect` packages, which allows for a more consistent and intuitive user experience.
+While other packages such as [`importINEGI`](https://github.com/crenteriam/importinegi) and [`inegiR`](https://github.com/Eflores89/inegiR) provide similar functionality, `tidyinegi` is built on top of the `tidyverse` and `tidyselect` packages, which allows for a more consistent and intuitive user experience.